Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: How Well do LMs Solve Logic?

 First, we show how well LMs solve logic of each deduction corpus (\cref{tb:synthetic_transfer_challengingness}).
 As shown, while the fully fine-tuned provers performed well on RuleTaker, they performed poorer on FLD.
 One possible reason is as follows.
-First, since a proof tree is constructed from the combination of argument chosen at each level of the tree, the number of possible proof tree patterns can be estimated (very roughly) as $\mathcal{O}(\mathcal{A}^d)$, where $\mathcal{A}$ is the number of argument choices and $d$ is the proof tree depth.
-Next, while RuleTaker uses only a few arguments ($\mathcal{A} = 2$) of implication type shown in \cref{appendix:argument:implication}, FLD uses various arguments ($\mathcal{A} \sim 10$) of the axioms shown in \cref{appendix:argument:axioms}.
+First, since a proof tree is constructed from the combination of a deduction rule chosen at each level of the tree, the number of possible proof tree patterns can be estimated (very roughly) as $\mathcal{O}(\mathcal{A}^d)$, where $\mathcal{A}$ is the number of deduction rule choices and $d$ is the proof tree depth.
+Next, while RuleTaker uses only a few deduction rules ($\mathcal{A} = 2$) of implication type shown in \cref{appendix:argument:implication}, FLD uses various deduction rules ($\mathcal{A} \sim 10$) of the axioms shown in \cref{appendix:argument:axioms}.
 Thus, FLD includes exponentially more diverse patterns of proof trees, which makes FLD more challenging.
 Indeed, when we enlarge the maximum tree depth from $d$=3 to $d$=8 (\coolFont{FLD} to \coolFont{FLD}$\star$), the corpus became extremely more challenging due to the exponentially more diverse proof tree patterns.
 See \cref{appendix:sec:synthetic_transfer_challengingness} for further detailed analysis.